Photoshop Screen Flickering Black & White in Windows 11/10

 Published by Nyau Wai Hoe - Updated on

 Many people using Adobe Photoshop on Windows 11 and 10 have talked about their screens flickering when they open a file or use certain tools like the brush or move the canvas.
-This guide is all about understanding this weird problem and looking at some ways people have tried to fix it.
+In this guide, we will talk about this weird problem and looking at some ways people have tried to fix it.

 Also see: Windows 11 Screen Flickering After Login Following Update